 - All surviving land units (i.e., "Pinned on the Beach") are immediately marked with an "Active" chit.
-A paratrooper unit that had been landed in the assault hex (if any) is automatically eliminated. - and/or Armor, mechanized Surviving motorized units (if any) are not eligible to exploit. - The surviving land unit(s), though they are considered to be present in the hex, do not occupy that hex by any definition of the rules (and thus do not even project any ZOC) whatsoever.
-They are simply assumed to occupy a separate location within that hex. - The surviving unit(s) retain their normal . combat strength (including any General there, and contributory Bombers and/or Naval Bombardment), but are considered to be unsupplied. - Additionally, no friendly supply may ever be (unless debarked there that hex subsequently becomes captured, if ever).
+A paratrooper unit that had been landed in the assault hex (if any) is automatically eliminated. - Surviving armor, mechanized and/or motorized units (if any) are not eligible to exploit. - The surviving land unit(s), though they are considered to be present in the hex, do not occupy that hex by any definition of the rules (and thus do not even project any ZOC) whatsoever.
+They are simply assumed to occupy a separate location within that hex. - The surviving unit(s) retain their normal combat strength (including any General there, and contributory Bombers and/or Naval Bombardment), but are considered to be unsupplied. - Additionally, no friendly supply may ever be debarked there (unless that hex subsequently becomes captured, if ever).